Starlit Dinners: Best Destinations for a Romantic Proposal

 Always have a "Weather Pivot."
 If clouds roll in, your "Starlit Dinner" needs to transition seamlessly into a "Candlelit Cellar" experience.
 The Belmond hotel group is particularly adept at these last-minute transitions, ensuring the investment in the evening isn't lost to a stray storm.

-Common Pitfalls and Tactical Saves
+Pitfalls and Saves

 • The Temperature Trap: Desert and high-altitude nights drop to near-freezing.
 Even if the day was 30°C, the night will be 5°C. Provide a high-quality cashmere wrap or have a hidden heater.